 People from the bustling cities of Shanghai and Beijing seek the comfort of the green mountains and hills.
 The city is well maintained by armies of street sweepers and litter collectors as well, that help keep the city as beautiful as its natural surroundings.
 The scenic locations and famous historical and cultural sites should also make Hangzhou a top choice for your next trip.

 You just need to decide where to stay.
 Built around West Lake, some of the most popular hotels are right near the shore.

 Further inland, you’ll find a variety of options from busy commercial districts to laid-back neighbourhoods with cafes and teahouses.

 Not sure where to search?
 Start looking for accommodations with this guide to the best places to stay in Hangzhou:

-Where to stay in Hangzhou: A complete guide to the best neighbourhoods and areas for travellers
+Where to stay in Hangzhou: The best neighbourhoods & areas

 Hangzhou sits just west of the Qiantang River with the downtown area located east of the famous West Lake.

 It’s a sprawling city, as with most of the major cities in China, but it’s managed to preserve lots of green space.

 Wetlands and rolling hills stretch out past the lake for many kilometres.
 Nestled within the scenic parks and trails you’ll come across various historic sites.
 The area includes many ancient temples and residential buildings.

 Thanks to the combination of modern living and a love for the outdoors, Hangzhou has a wide variety of attractions to keep you busy.
 You can spend time shopping in numerous residential neighbourhoods or explore the parks, wetlands, and lake.